Enrolment age requirements

 - ensure they attend school on every school day, unless the parent has a reasonable excuse.

-In 2007 Prep replaced preschool as the first year of school.
-Children must be 5 by 30 June in the year they enrol.
+Prep is the first year of schooling and children must be 5 by 30 June in the year they enrol in Prep.

 Approved kindergarten programs help to prepare children for the Prep year.
 They are generally offered by kindergarten and long day care services.
 Children must be at least 4 by 30 June in the year they attend the program.